What We Do

 HOW WE SUPPORT REFUGEES

-Last fall, hundreds of refugee families left Afghanistan to resettle in Boise.
-City of Good, in partnership with the Idaho Office for Refugees and the International Rescue Committee (IRC Boise), answered the call to help provide meals to these children and families.
-Since fall of 2021, City of Good has sourced and delivered thousands of warm, ready-to-eat, culturally familiar meals from local Afghan restaurants: Food Land Market, Ishtar, and Kabob House.
-We have worked through logistical challenges, language barriers, and rising food costs, but knowing these families feel welcome, safe, and fed makes it all worth it.
+When hundreds of refugee families left Afghanistan to resettle in Boise, City of Good jumped in to help.
+In partnership with the Idaho Office for Refugees and the International Rescue Committee (IRC Boise), City of Good answered the call to help provide warm meals to these children and families.
+Over the course of several months, City of Good sourced and delivered thousands of warm, ready-to-eat, culturally familiar meals from local Afghan restaurants: Food Land Market, Ishtar, and Kabob House.
+We worked through logistical challenges, language barriers, and rising food costs, but knowing we could help these families feel welcome, safe, and fed made it all worth it.
+This program will continue as need arises.

 City of Good partnered with the Idaho Office for Refugees and local Middle Eastern restaurants to provide warm, familiar meals to families in transition who were temporarily living in hotels.
-These individuals’ lives had been abruptly uprooted, and they now found themselves in an unfamiliar country with new customs, new foods, and for many, a new language.
-When the challenges seem overwhelming, a shared meal can send the message that you are wanted, you belong, and together we have the strength to face the journey ahead.
+These individuals’ lives had been abruptly uprooted, and they found themselves in an unfamiliar country with new customs, new foods, and for many, a new language.
+A shared meal can send the message that you are wanted, you belong, and together we have the strength to face the journey ahead.